Lesson 3: How Do Traders Buy and Sell Currency Pairs?

 When paired with one another, there would be tens of thousands of pairs.
 That would make picking which currency pair to trade much harder.

-However, there are classifications you can use when you're choosing a currency pair to trade.
+However, there are classifications you can use when choosing a currency pair to trade.
 These are the major, minor, and exotic currency pairs.

 For the major category, the pair must be between the US dollar and another major currency.
 Major currencies belong to some of the world's strongest economies.